incuna/django-user-management/docs/views.md

         ...
     }

-Remember to run the management command (eg via cronjob) to clear expired tokens:
+There's a management command that can be run regularly (e.g. via cronjob) to clear expired tokens:

     python manage.py remove_expired_tokens

-### Tokens expiry times
+### Token expiry times

-You can set custom expiry time for the auth tokens.
+You can set a custom expiry time for the auth tokens by adding the below to `settings.py`:

-Add below constants in the `settings.py`:

     AUTH_TOKEN_MAX_AGE = <seconds_value> (default: 200 days)
     AUTH_TOKEN_MAX_INACTIVITY = <seconds_value> (default: 12 hours)